William Aberhart: Policy

 Aberhart instituted a variety of relief programs to help people out of poverty, as well as public works programs and a debt relief program that froze some debt collections and mortgage foreclosures.
 This, like Tommy Douglas' similar program in Saskatchewan, was later overturned in the mid-1940s by the Supreme Court, although it aided people for a number of years during and (for a short time) after the Great Depression.

 Alberta's Social Credit government brought in legislation under which an MLA could be recalled by a portion of their constituents.
 Aberhart's own constituents, including out-of-power UFA farmers and many oilworkers working for U.S. oil companies threatened by Aberhart's Natural Resources Conservation legislation, gathered signatures for Aberhart's own recall.
 He thus became the first Canadian politician to be threatened with recall from office.
 Aberhart's government retroactively repealed the recall legislation rather than have Aberhart forced to give up his seat.

 In keeping with his evangelical views, Aberhart added a heavy dose of social conservatism to Major Douglas's ideas.
 Most notably, he enacted very tight restrictions on the sale of alcohol.
 Indeed, the only stricter law in Canada at the time was in Prince Edward Island, where the sale of alcohol remained completely banned until 1948.
 Well into the 1960s, commercial airlines could not serve alcohol while flying over Alberta.

-By late 1937, relations with the lieutenant governor became so strained that Bowen even threatened to dismiss Aberhart's government, which would have been an extraordinary use of his reserve powers.
-An analogous situation occurred in 1932 in Australia between Jack Lang and Sir Philip Game, the premier and governor, respectively, of New South Wales.
-However, Bowen did not follow through on his threat due in part to Social Credit's immense popularity with the people.
-Had he dismissed Aberhart, it would have triggered a fresh election that Social Credit would have almost certainly won.

-Aberhart's government was re-elected in the 1940 election with a somewhat reduced mandate, with Aberhart being elected to a Calgary seat.

 Although Aberhart was unable to gain control of Alberta's banks, his government gained a foothold in the province's financial industry by creating the Alberta Treasury Branches in 1938.
 Its operations included special credit given for those who bought made-in-Alberta goods.
 ATB has become Aberhart's legacy, operating as an orthodox financial institution and Crown corporation.